 Waiting is not a job search strategy!

-Make sure and get business cards and contact information from everyone you interview with.
-Ask for their business cards at the beginning of every interview.
-If they decide you are not the right candidate during the interview, they may not offer you their business card at the end.
+Make sure and get contact information from everyone you interview with.
+Ask for their contact information at the beginning of every interview.
+If they decide you are not the right candidate during the interview, they may not offer you their contact information at the end.

 Similar to waiting for a response after a phone screen, you want to follow up quickly and be persistent.